subquery/documentation/docs/subquery_network/architects/publish.md

 ## Deploying your Project

-The SubQuery Network is a public permissionless network, anyone can deploy their project freely.
+The SubQuery Network is a public permission-less network, anyone can deploy their project freely.
 To do so, head to the SubQuery Explorer and click "Publish New Project".

 ![Explorer - Publish Button](/assets/img/network/architect_publish.png)